jojozhuang/jojozhuang.github.io/_tutorial/devops/setting-up-reverse-proxy-with-nginx-for-node-server.md

 First, follow the steps mentioned in [Creating Http Server with Node.js]({% link _tutorial/node-js/creating-http-server-with-nodejs.md %}) to setup a node server.
 It is served at post 8086.
 ![image](/public/images/devops/3512/nodeserver.png){:width="700px"}
 ### 3.2 Nginx Server
-Second, follow the steps mentioned in [Installing Nginx in MacOS]({% link _tutorial/nginx/installing-nginx-in-macos.md %}) to setup a nginx server.
+Second, follow the steps mentioned in [Installing Nginx on macOS]({% link _tutorial/devops/installing-nginx-on-macos.md %}) to setup a nginx server.
 It is served at post 9096.
 ![image](/public/images/devops/3512/nginxserver.png){:width="700px"}
 ### 3.3 Configuring Nginx Server as Reverse Proxy Server
 Edit the configuration file of Nginx, which is located at /usr/local/etc/nginx/nginx.conf.
 Add the `proxy_pass` directive inside a location.
 Set its value to the address of the node server.